Periodontal Bone Regeneration in Pittsburgh

 Gum disease and the resulting loss of bone to support the teeth is the number one reason that adults over 35 lose their teeth.

-Dr. Bakuri and Dr. Azarnoush are highly trained and experienced in the prevention of periodontal disease and the non-surgical treatment of it.
-Where bone loss has occurred, they have the skills and knowledge to provide the treatment you need.
+Dr. Bakuri is highly trained and experienced in the prevention of periodontal disease and the non-surgical treatment of it.
+Where bone loss has occurred, he has the skills and knowledge to provide the treatment you need.

 There are many factors that can lead to the loss of a tooth or teeth; these include trauma to the area, decay, periodontal disease, infected root canals and tooth fractures.
 In some cases, permanent teeth do not develop to replace primary teeth that are lost naturally as we age.

 While bone is sometimes thought of as hard and static, it is, in fact, continually changing and reforming, and to continue to do so requires a stimulus.
 When teeth are missing, the jawbone resorbs (melts away) due to the lack of stimulation normally provided by contact of the teeth and moving of ligaments, i.e. chewing and biting.

 There is a 25% decrease of bone during the first year of tooth loss, and the process continues unless teeth are replaced by dental implants.

 There are various options available for rebuilding bone, and we choose the appropriate treatment, or combination of treatments, for each individual patient to provide lasting, quality results.

 If there is inadequate bone to support surrounding teeth and future dental implants, bone graft materials are used to rebuild bone so that there is sufficient quantity and quality of bone to provide support.